May 4, 2012

-Gamification and UX Design
+Gamification and User Experience Design

 Games in the early days were supposed to be kid’s fun thing.
 But as the time passed by games are no more considered as the mindless fun thing.
 The games today have become so addictive that the users would play them for hours and wouldn’t get bored.